qubyte/Japanese-Guide/README.markdown

 webpages etc.

-These notes are written in markdown, and must be compiled with [pandoc](http://johnmacfarlane.net/pandoc/) into other formats.
+These notes are written in markdown, and must be compiled with [Pandoc](http://johnmacfarlane.net/pandoc/) into other formats.
+Specifically, it requires the development version of Pandoc.
+Instructions on installing Pandoc 1.9 can be found [https://github.com/jgm/pandoc/wiki/Installing-the-development-version-of-pandoc-1.9](here).
 This is necessary because some time custom syntax is used, for example to express ruby text in a way that can be compiled to multiple output formates.

 ## Converting these notes to other formats